- AdTech

 That’s not a checklist that comes from a vendor demo.
 It comes from teams who’ve shipped this in production.
 In this point it’s good to double-check – see more about tech FOMO and why is real.

-Programmatic auction model where ad impressions are bought and sold in milliseconds via DSPs and SSPs.
+RTB (Real-Time Bidding) is programmatic auction model where ad impressions are bought and sold in milliseconds via DSPs and SSPs.

-Software advertisers use to buy ad inventory programmatically across exchanges.
+DSP (Demand-Side Platform) is software advertisers use to buy ad inventory programmatically across exchanges.

-The publisher-side counterpart- sells ad inventory programmatically to DSPs.
+SSP (Supply-Side Platform) is the publisher-side counterpart- sells ad inventory programmatically to DSPs.

-Centralized audience data store used for segmentation and targeting.
+DMP (Data Management Platform) is centralized audience data store used for segmentation and targeting.

-Unified first-party customer data platform – increasingly the foundation for AI MarTech.
+CDP (Customer Data Platform) is unified first-party customer data platform – increasingly the foundation for AI MarTech.

-Generative AI model behind most AI marketing copy, chat, and creative tools.
+LLM (Large Language Model) is generative AI model behind most AI marketing copy, chat, and creative tools.

-Autonomous AI systems that plan, use tools, store memory, and act toward goals – not just respond to prompts.
+Agentic AI is autonomous AI systems that plan, use tools, store memory, and act toward goals – not just respond to prompts.

-Emerging standard for connecting AI agents to business tools, CRMs, and data sources.
+MSP (Model Context Protocol) is emerging standard for connecting AI agents to business tools, CRMs, and data sources.

-Pattern that grounds AI outputs in your real data instead of model memory — critical for brand accuracy.
+RAG (Retrieval-Augmented Generation) is pattern that grounds AI outputs in your real data instead of model memory – critical for brand accuracy.

 The bottom line: AI in AdTech isn’t a future trend – it’s the operating layer of modern advertising.
 The brands and agencies pulling ahead in 2026 aren’t the ones with the most AI tools.
 They’re the ones who treat AI as engineering, not magic – narrow scope, clean data, real measurement, and honest reporting.